Text Structure

 Cost

-Students will determine the main idea and supporting details of an expository text.
+In this activity, students identify the main idea and supporting details in an expository text.

 Grade Level(s)